openservicemesh/osm/docs/example/README.md

   - [Update Traffic Split](#update-traffic-split)
 - [Inspect Dashboards](#inspect-dashboards)

+## Overview
+The OSM Demo Guide is designed to quickly allow you to demo and experience the OSM mesh.

 ## Configure Prerequisites
 - Kubernetes cluster running Kubernetes v1.15.0 or greater
 - Have `kubectl` CLI installed - [Install and Set Up Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)